zcash-hackworks/zbxcat/README.md

 **At this stage, we need to manually export the trade again, because we haven't added the `walletnotify` functionality which will let the buyer determine what the seller's redeem tx was.**

-So seller exports trade again and sends to seller, so they have the seller's redeem_tx. (this is a temporary measure)
+So seller exports trade again and sends to buyer, so they will have the seller's redeem_tx. (this is a temporary measure)

 `xcat exportrade testtrade`

 ### Buyer:

-Imports exported trade.
+Imports trade hexstring received from seller.

 `xcat importtrade <hexstring> testtrade`